eclipse-archived/packagedrone/README.md

 # Package Drone

-Package Drone is a software artifact with an initial focus on OSGi.
+Package Drone is a software artifact repository with an initial focus on OSGi.
-The system can be enhanced by plugins to also support other types artifacts and repository interfaces.
+The system can be enhanced by plugins to also support other types of artifacts and repository interfaces.

 Eclipse Package Drone is a projected hosted by the Eclipse Foundation.
 It is open source and licensed under the EPL.